sanyog2005/brain_tumorDetection_dip/README.md

 Efficiency: SkipNet can reduce computation by 30-90% while preserving the accuracy of the original model on benchmark datasets.

 Adaptive Depth: The network depth is adapted based on the complexity of the input image, ensuring that more challenging images are processed through more layers.

+# Yolov10
+YOLOv10 is the latest version in the YOLO (You Only Look Once) series for real-time object detection.
+Developed by researchers at Tsinghua University, YOLOv10 introduces several key improvements over its predecessors, focusing on both performance and efficiency.

+Key Features of YOLOv10:
+NMS-Free Training: YOLOv10 eliminates the need for non-maximum suppression (NMS) during training by using consistent dual assignments.
+This reduces inference latency and improves efficiency.

+Holistic Model Design: The model is comprehensively optimized from both efficiency and accuracy perspectives.
+This includes lightweight classification heads, spatial-channel decoupled down sampling, and rank-guided block design.

+Enhanced Model Capabilities: Incorporates large-kernel convolutions and partial self-attention modules to improve performance without significant computational cost.

+Model Variants: YOLOv10 comes in various scales to cater to different application needs, such as YOLOv10-N (Nano), YOLOv10-S (Small), YOLOv10-M (Medium), YOLOv10-B (Balanced), and YOLOv10-L (Large).